javinizer/Javinizer/README.md

 - `sort.metadata.thumbcsv`
 - `sort.metadata.thumbcsv.convertalias`

-After your scraper data is aggregated using your metadata priority settings, Javinizer will automatically attempt to match the actress by `JapaneseName` from the scraper.
+After your scraper data is aggregated using your metadata priority settings, Javinizer will automatically attempt to match the actress by `JapaneseName` -> `FirstName` -> `LastName FirstName`.

 If the actress is matched, then the full details (FirstName, LastName, JapaneseName, ThumbUrl) are written to that actress.
 The FullName column is not used in any way except for reference.

 If `sort.metadata.thumbcsv.convertalias` is enabled in addition to `sort.metadata.thumbcsv`, then Javinizer will automatically convert any of the listed aliases (separated by `|` and entered in `LastName FirstName` format) to the actress that the alias corresponds to.
+Using the JapaneseName as the alias will yield the most accurate results.

 For example, if your jvThumbs.csv file looks like this: